-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+Background and Intent: Quality patient care is safe, effective, timely, efficient, patientcentered, equitable, and designed to improve population health, while reducing per capita costs.
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.

-IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core) [The Review Committee must further specify]

-IV.B.1.b).(2) Fellows must be able to perform all medical,

-diagnostic, and surgical procedures considered essential for the area of practice.
-(Core)
+IV.B.1.b).(1) Fellows must be able to provide patient care that is patient- and family-centered, compassionate, equitable, appropriate, and effective for the treatment of health problems and the promotion of health. ^(Core) [The Review Committee must further specify] IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) [The Review Committee may further specify]

-IV.B.1.c) Medical Knowledge

-Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core) [The Review Committee must further specify]

-IV.B.1.d) Practice-based Learning and Improvement

-Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core)

-IV.B.1.e) Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-IV.B.1.f) Systems-based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)

-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.B.1.c) Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social- behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core) [The Review Committee must further specify] IV.B.1.d) Practice-based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) IV.B.1.e) Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.f) Systems-based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core) IV.C.
+Curriculum Organization and Fellow Experiences IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)

-[The Review Committee must further specify]

-- IV.C.2.
-The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
-(Core)

-[The Review Committee may further specify]

-[The Review Committee may specify required didactic and clinical experiences]
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) [The Review Committee must further specify] IV.C.2.
+The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder. ^(Core) [The Review Committee may further specify] [The Review Committee may specify required didactic and clinical experiences] IV.D.
+Scholarship evaluate the literature, appropriately assimilate new knowledge, and practice lifelong learning.
+The program and faculty must create an environment that fosters the acquisition of such skills through fellow participation in scholarly activities as defined in the subspecialty-specific Program Requirements.
+Scholarly activities may include discovery, integration, application, and teaching.

-IV.D.
-Scholarship

 Medicine is both an art and a science.
 The physician is a humanistic scientist who cares for patients.
-This requires the ability to think critically, evaluate the literature, appropriately assimilate new knowledge, and practice lifelong learning.
-The program and faculty must create an environment that fosters the acquisition of such skills through fellow participation in scholarly activities as defined in the subspecialty-specific Program Requirements.
-Scholarly activities may include discovery, integration, application, and teaching.
+This requires the ability to think critically,